technofocus-pte/amlmlopsdepth/Lab 3/Lab 3.md

 ## Exercise 2: Develop a feature set and register with managed feature store

-This tutorial is the first part of the managed feature store tutorial series.
-Here, you learn how to:
+In this exercise, you learn how to:

 - Create a new, minimal feature store resource.